One-shot Style Transfer LLM log-probabilities for Authorship Attribution and Verification: Background

 A significant contribution to dataset quality and diversity comes from the CLEF Initiative’s annual PAN competitions, which set benchmarks for digital text forensics and stylometry.
 Early AA datasets were introduced in 2011~\cite{argamon_2011_3713246} and 2012~\cite{juola_2012_3713273}, drawing from corporate emails and fiction, respectively.
 The 2018 PAN AA task~\cite{kestemont_2018_3737849,kestemont2018overview} established a challenging cross-fandom scenario within fanfiction, where all unknown documents originate from a single fandom, while candidate authors’ documents span non-overlapping fandoms.
 This design amplifies complexity by introducing domain shift and reducing stylistic overlap, as authors often emulate the source material.
 The 2019 task~\cite{kestemont_2019_3530313,kestemont2019overview} further advanced these challenges through an open-set evaluation.

 PAN competitions have similarly contributed standardized AV datasets.
 The 2020 and 2021 editions~\cite{bischoff2020ImportanceSuppressing,bevendorff2020PAN20Authorship} centered on fanfiction, with the latter introducing an out-of-distribution test set featuring unseen authors and novel topics.
-In 2022~\cite{stamatatos2022PAN22Authorship}, the AV task expanded to encompass diverse discourse types, including essays, emails, text messages, and business memos—highlighting the impact of medium on writing style and increasing task difficulty.
+In 2022~\cite{stamatatos2022PAN22Authorship}, the AV task expanded to encompass diverse discourse types, including essays, emails, text messages, and business memos.

-Additionally, we leverage AV datasets derived from the PAN style-change detection tasks.
-These require models to determine whether consecutive paragraphs are authored by the same individual.
+Additionally, we leverage AV datasets constructed from style-change detection tasks.
+These require models to determine whether consecutive paragraphs are authored by the same person.
 We consider data from the 2022~\cite{zangerle2022PAN22Authorship}, 2023~\cite{zangerle2023PAN23MultiAuthor}, and 2024~\cite{zangerle2024PAN24MultiAuthor} competitions.
 The 2022 dataset features StackExchange posts, while the 2023 and 2024 datasets focus on Reddit, specifically curating subsets where input texts revolve around the same topic.
 This setting limits reliance on semantic cues and accentuates the need for nuanced stylistic detection.